Last updated on December 19th, 2024

 Yes, yellow chana is considered good for diabetes due to its lower glycemic index, providing a gradual release of glucose and aiding in blood sugar management.

 Kabuli chana can be beneficial for weight loss.
-The combination of protein and fibre helps in maintaining satiety and supporting a weight management diet.
+The combination of protein and fiber helps maintain satiety and supports a weight management diet.

 While roasted chana is a healthy snack option, overconsumption may lead to an excess intake of calories.
 It’s crucial to enjoy it in moderation as part of a balanced diet.